flows-network/github-pr-summary/README.md

 You will also need to sign into [flows.network](https://flows.network/) from your GitHub account.
 It is free.

-## Deploy the PR summary app for your GitHub repo
+## Deploy the PR review bot onto your GitHub repos

-The app is designed to run on [flows.network](https://flows.network/), a serverless platform for SaaS and AI automations.
+The bot is designed to run on [flows.network](https://flows.network/), a serverless platform for SaaS and AI automation.

 ### 1 Fork this repo

 Fork [this repo](https://github.com/flows-network/github-pr-summary/) into your own GitHub account.

 > If your OpenAI API key has GPT4 access, you can change `GPT35Turbo` to `GPT4` in your fork of the source code.
-GPT4 provides substantially better reviews, but it is also 10x more expensive.
+GPT4 provides substantially better code reviews, but it is also 10x more expensive.

 ### 2 Deploy the code on flow.network